ryjin66/ryjin.github.io/_pages/cv.md

 Service and leadership
 ======
-* Reviewer for Applied Energy, IEEE Transactions on Engineering Management
+* Reviewer for Applied Energy, IEEE TEM, IEEE TASE, APJOR, etc.
-* IEEE student member
+* IEEE member, Informs member
 * Chairman of the Chinese calligraphy and painting association of PKU in 2019